solliancenet/dp-203-v2/labs/06/README.md

 After you've completed the notebook, return to this screen, and continue to the next step.

-### Complete the Distinct Articles exercise notebook
+### Exercise 4: Complete the Distinct Articles exercise notebook

 In your Azure Databricks workspace, open the **04-Working-With-Dataframes** folder that you imported within your user folder.